mpv-player/mpv/DOCS/man/input.rst

     See ``--ass-style-override``.

 ``stream-capture`` (RW)
-    A filename, see ``--capture``.
+    A filename, see ``--stream-capture``.
 Setting this will start capture using the given filename.
 Setting it to an empty string will stop it.

 ``tv-brightness``, ``tv-contrast``, ``tv-saturation``, ``tv-hue`` (RW)
     TV stuff.